 Looking back we realized how lucky she was to have had fallen into her philanthropy.
 If I had to give advice to parents of grade-schoolers who wanted to give their children opportunities to start giving back, it would be to start by finding their passions.

 First, what do they love?
 What do they enjoy doing?
 What is it that they are drawn to?
+Is there something they are eager to learn more about or make better?
 What are their passions?
 But, also find out what causes they feel strongly about.
 Then, focus on that passion and those causes.

 Does your son love photography?
 Well, get him involved with it.
 Have him shoot all sorts of photos.
 Take him to photography exhibits and museums to see what the professionals do.
 Find apps, YouTube videos and websites that can teach him more than you can.
 Is there a club he can join at school or a camp he can attend this summer?
 Are there photography groups in your area for young people his age?

 Is he concerned about the homeless issue in your city?
 Then, accompany him and have him meet and photograph some of the people who live on the streets.
-Can he create a slide show that tells a story, that adds dimension to people who many walk right past, that portrays them in a way that most people wouldn’t otherwise see?
+Can he create a slide show that tells a story, that adds dimension to people who many walk right past?
+Your child can use their experience to portray the homeless in a way that most people wouldn’t otherwise see.

 What about his other photography?
 Can he sell prints at local events or maybe digitally online?
 And, can he offer to donate some of the profits to help the homeless locally?

 The folks making these decisions get bored of reading about the same volunteer hours, the same four-point-whatever GPA.
 They are looking for leadership in kids.
-They want to know your child has passion and then runs with it, and if he can help others along the way, your kid is suddenly standing out.
+They want to know your child has passion and then runs with it.
+If he can help others along the way, your kid is suddenly standing out.
 He’s doing what he loves.
 And, he’s making his community a better place.

 It all starts with passion.